In This Article

 - Debt that needs to be paid off, i.e., bankruptcy

 - Divorce and a split of assets

 In the case of a death, the individual’s will will dictate how the estate sale will run.
 Will heirs have the chance to pick items out before the sale, or will everything be liquidated and the cash split among the surviving family members?
-If the terms are unclear, the situation can become stressful for everyone involved.
+The situation can become stressful for everyone involved if the terms are unclear.

 An estate sale company generally runs an estate sale, and they will have their own rules for how the estate sale will go.
 There are locally-specific regulations regarding permitting, marketing, and sales tax.
 (These rules may not apply if you host the estate sale yourself.)
 When dealing with a company, there are two types of sales you’ll run across as a seller.

 In a partial estate sale, companies typically charge a 25-45% commission, covering marketing, staffing, and profit.
 Such sales might not encompass the entire estate but select items, especially if heirs wish to retain valuable pieces or some items aren’t fit for sale.
 The commission can vary based on the estate’s value and the preparatory work required.
 Ensure the company provides detailed receipts to validate the commission’s authenticity.

 Understanding Estate Sale Commission Rates